Dec 20, 2023

-If you’re wondering how email works, knowing the differences between POP3 vs IMAP and the role of SMTP is an excellent place to start.
-This tutorial will explain all of those components in layman terms and how they work, so buckle up and keep reading!
+If you’re wondering how email works, knowing the differences between IMAP vs POP3 and the role of SMTP is an excellent place to start.
+This tutorial will explain all of those components in layman’s terms and how they work.

-Both POP3 and IMAP are incoming mail protocols used by email clients to retrieve messages from email servers.
-The client can be application-based like Thunderbird or web-based like Gmail or Yahoo!.
+Additionally, IMAP allows users to manage their email folders and labels directly on the server, while POP3 requires users to manage their folders locally.
+The client can be application-based like Thunderbird or web-based like Gmail, Yahoo!, or Google Workspace’s email.
 Even though they serve the same function, they do have several differences.

-However, many providers these days give an option to keep the original copies intact, allowing users to see the same content when accessing messages from a different platform.
+However, many providers these days give the option to keep the original copies intact, allowing users to see the same content when accessing messages from a different platform.

 In general, we recommend this setting for people who only use one device to access emails and want to view their messages offline.
 It’s also useful for those who want to free up an inbox’s space that almost exceeds its capacity.

-These are the ports that POP3 uses to establish a connection with an email server:
+Default POP3 Port to establish a connection with an email server:

 IMAP (Internet Message Access Protocol), as opposed to POP3, is a two-way incoming mail protocol that only downloads email headers instead of its entire content.